LuNeder/luana.dev.br/_posts/2025-09-20-KrissiaShape.md

 ![Thales theorem calculation of the aforementioned size](/assets/KrissiaShape/miguel.jpg)

-For the coordinates of the top vertices of the trapezoid, since the pyramid gets thinner at the top, I once again asked for help and Rádio from GELOS calculated it (line `17`):
+For the coordinates of the top vertices of the trapezoid, since the pyramid gets thinner at the top (because, well, it's a pyramid), I once again asked for help and Rádio from GELOS calculated it (line `17`):

 ![Calculating the relative positions of the vertices of the trapezoid at height d related to the pyramid](/assets/KrissiaShape/radio.jpg)